Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Introduction

 To address such systems, we have proposed Nambu Non-equilibrium Thermodynamics (NNET), a framework based on Nambu brackets that couples multiple Hamiltonians with entropy-induced dissipation.
-In this formulation, the velocity field separates cleanly into a reversible Nambu component and an irreversible entropy-gradient component, organized by a model-independent quasi-conserved quantity (i.e., a slowly varying variable that behaves as conserved on the relevant timescale, such as catalyst concentration in chemical oscillations or the bursting variable in neuron models; see Part I\cite{paperI} for a formal definition).
+In this formulation, the velocity field separates cleanly into a non-dissipative Nambu component and an dissipative entropy-gradient component, organized by a model-independent quasi-conserved quantity (i.e., a slowly varying variable that behaves as conserved on the relevant timescale, such as catalyst concentration in chemical oscillations or the bursting variable in neuron models; see \cite{paperI} for a formal definition).

-The present paper is Part III of a three-part series developed from the original work ``Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics''\cite{paper0}.
-In Part I\cite{paperI}, we established axiomatic foundations by integrating reversible Nambu dynamics\cite{key-9} with entropy-driven dissipation, formulating a minimal set of postulates that extends Onsager's near-equilibrium framework to far-from-equilibrium regimes.
-In Part II\cite{paperII}, we proved a formal existence proposition showing that, under suitable conditions, complex nonlinear non-equilibrium systems can be reduced to the NNET form, demonstrating via Helmholtz-type decomposition and Darboux's theorem that the conservative–dissipative split is generically attainable except in the presence of chaos or fractals.

-As contributions of Part III, by analyzing the time evolution of representative models—the Belousov–Zhabotinsky reaction\cite{key-b,key-z} (oscillations), the Hindmarsh–Rose neuron\cite{key-51} (spiking), and the Lorenz\cite{key-lorenz} and Chen\cite{key-999} systems (chaos)—within the Nambu formalism, we demonstrate how Hamiltonian-derived conservative dynamics and entropy-driven dissipation coexist and interact.
-This establishes that such diverse non-equilibrium behaviors can be understood at least in the paradigmatic cases studied here as manifestations of Nambu Non-equilibrium Thermodynamics (NNET), providing a unifying description beyond the scope of linear-response theories such as those of Onsager\cite{key-3} or GENERIC\cite{key-200,key-201,key-202}, in particular by accommodating regimes where entropy can locally decrease as part of the reversible–irreversible interplay.
+Building on the original study ``Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics''\cite{paper0}, which integrates non-dissipative Nambu dynamics\cite{key-9} with entropy-driven dissipation, this paper further develops the framework by broadening and strengthening its applications to concrete models.
+As contributions of this paper, by analyzing the time evolution of representative models—the Belousov–Zhabotinsky reaction\cite{key-b,key-z} (oscillations), the Hindmarsh–Rose neuron\cite{key-51} (spiking), and the Lorenz\cite{key-lorenz} and Chen\cite{key-999} systems (chaos)—within the Nambu formalism, we demonstrate how Hamiltonian-derived non-dissipative dynamics and entropy-driven dissipation coexist and interact.
+This establishes that such diverse non-equilibrium behaviors can be understood at least in the paradigmatic cases studied here as manifestations of Nambu Non-equilibrium Thermodynamics (NNET), providing a unifying description beyond the Onsager-type\cite{key-3} near-equilibrium linear-response framework, while remaining complementary to nonlinear geometric approaches such as GENERIC\cite{key-200,key-201,key-202}, in particular by accommodating regimes where entropy can locally decrease as part of the non-dissipative and dissipative interplay.